 All I can see from my kitchen windows is snow, snow, and more snow.
 The winters are very long here, and spring is still several months away… this is a time when I absolutely yearn to see something growing and GREEN, so I really enjoy the herbs that make up my little kitchen garden.

 The commercially sold herb growing kits are OK for starting the seeds, but I have found that they almost never have pots large enough to accommodate the herbs once they get past the tiny seedling stage.
 It’s less expensive, too, to just purchase packets of seeds, and since I keep the unused seed packets in the freezer, the leftover seeds remain viable for many years.
-I start my seeds in washed and sterilized styrofoam tubs, like the ones that ground beef or turkey is sold in, although any similar container will work equally well.
-I punch several holes in the bottom of the container for drainage and for watering, then I fill the container almost to the top with a good all-purpose potting soil and plant the seeds, spacing them a distance apart and covering them with about one-fourth inch of soil.
+I start my seeds in washed and sanitized styrofoam tubs, like the ones that ground beef or turkey is sold in, although any similar container will work equally well.
+I punch several holes in the bottom of the container for drainage and for watering, then I fill the container almost to the top with a good seed starter potting mix and plant the seeds, spacing them a distance apart and covering them with about one-fourth inch of soil.
 I put the container in a larger tray of tepid water (the holes in the bottom of the container will allow the water to wick up through the soil) until the soil is thoroughly moistened.
 Then I let the container drain for a couple of hours before putting it in a large plastic bag that will create a greenhouse environment for the emerging seedlings.
 In my house, the top of the refrigerator is a good temperature for germinating seeds… they will germinate faster in warmer temperatures, but until the seedlings emerge, there is no need for light… however, check the container periodically to be sure that the soil is not too wet or too dry.
 If the soil feels too wet, open the bag… if it feels too dry, soak the container again.
 Usually nothing will need to be done until the seeds germinate.

 Once the seeds have germinated, I remove the plastic bag.
 Now the little seedlings will need light and a lot of it.
 If you have windows with a southern or western exposure and at least six hours of bright sunlight per day, you may not need any additional light.
 We rarely get that much sunlight here in the winter, so I supplement sunlight with LED grow light fixtures.
 I keep the lights a few inches above the seedlings and adjust the height as the seedlings grow.